-The 2002 Esprit de Beaucastel Blanc shows aromas of ginger, honeysuckle, peaches and mineral, flavors of honey and pears, good viscosity, creamy texture, and a lingering finish brightened by crisp acidity and mineral notes.
+The 2003 Esprit de Beaucastel Blanc is a tremendous expression of the outstanding 2003 vintage.
+Rich aromas of honeysuckle, lemon drop, meringue and spice are followed by intense flavors of honey, caramel apple and lemon, and a long mineral finish.
 Best served slightly chilled, but not ice cold.

 Updated tasting notes from a July 2020 vertical tasting can be found on the Tablas Creek blog.